Jhr-4/portfolio/docs/06-implementation.md

 These are implemented as self-contained applications with detailed documentation:
 - See `docs/07-d3vis-implementation.md` for D3 visualization details
 - See `docs/08-rag-implementation.md` for RAG chat system details

+Additionally see docs/09-contact-implementation.md for Contact Form workings details

 ## Navigation Structure